ArdisFoxx/drakkenheim-landing-page/README.txt

 Change log:
 1.0.2 - Public release for Foundry v11
+1.0.3 - Changed compatibility to require v11, as Foundry changed the way compendium folders work in v11.

 The whole landing page is interactive using Monk's Active Tile Triggers.
 Features: